Cô Tô

-Cô Tô is a small Special administrative zone of Quảng Ninh province in the northeastern region of Vietnam.
-As of 2019, the district had a population of 6,285, which is the lowest-population subdivision in Quảng Ninh.
-Cô Tô' covers an area of 47.3 km^{2}.
-The region capital lies at Cô Tô.
+Cô Tô is an archipelago and a special administrative zone of Quảng Ninh in the northeastern region of Vietnam.
+As of 2019, the Cô Tô district had a population of 6,285, which is the lowest-population subdivision in Quảng Ninh.
+Cô Tô covers an area of 47.3 km^{2}.
+The district capital lies at Cô Tô.

 History

-Cô Tô' Island which has the ancient name Chang Son (Chang Mountain), has long been the residence of fishermen's boats in the Northeast but has not yet become a settlement because it was always harassed by Chinese pirates.
+Cô Tô which has the ancient name Chang Son (Chang Mountain), has long been the residence of fishermen's boats in the Northeast but has not yet become a settlement because it was always harassed by Chinese pirates.

-Under the Nguyen Dynasty, the population here became more crowded; most emigrated from China.
+Under the Nguyễn dynasty, the population here became more crowded; most emigrated from China.
 Later, the island was occupied by French colonialists.
 In the middle of the 20th century, France withdrew.
 After that, the Chinese also returned home, the population on the island was only 10%, causing all production activities to decline.

-On March 23, 1994, the government changed the name of Cam Pha district to Vân Đồn district and split the Cô Tô' archipelago into two communes Thanh Lan and Cô Tô' to establish the Cô Tô' district.
+On March 23, 1994, the government changed the name of Cam Pha district to Vân Đồn district and split the Cô Tô archipelago into two communes Thanh Lan and Cô Tô to establish the Cô Tô district.

-In 2006, the population of the Cô Tô' district was 5,240 people with 1,178 households.
-Since 1994 until now, the state has had many supportive policies on electricity prices, petrol prices, construction and upgrading of infrastructure, and the daily passenger train Vân Đồn - Cô Tô', improving people's life in this area.
+In 2006, the population of the Cô Tô district was 5,240 people with 1,178 households.
+Since 1994 until now, the state has had many supportive policies on electricity prices, petrol prices, construction and upgrading of infrastructure, and the daily passenger train Vân Đồn - Cô Tô, improving people's life in this area.
 This is constantly improving.

-On October 16, 2013, Cô Tô' officially got electricity from the national grid when the project of bringing electricity to the island was completed, worth 1,106 billion VND.
+On October 16, 2013, Cô Tô officially got electricity from the national grid when the project of bringing electricity to the island was completed, worth 1,106 billion VND.

 After nearly 30 years of construction and development, by the end of 2022, the whole district has 1,957 households with 6,778 people from 13 ethnic groups and 14 provinces to live, build and develop the economy.

 Geography

-Cô Tô' has 71 large and small islands, of which the three largest islands are Cô Tô Lớn, Thanh Lan, and Tran.
-Cô Tô' Island and Thanh Lan Island are located close to each other and together with smaller neighboring islands form the Cô Tô' archipelago.
+Cô Tô has 71 large and small islands, of which the three largest islands are Cô Tô Lớn, Thanh Lan, and Tran.
+Cô Tô Island and Thanh Lan Island are located close to each other and together with smaller neighboring islands form the Cô Tô archipelago.

-Cô Tô' sea area has a geographical location:
+Cô Tô sea area has a geographical location: